Table of Contents

 Prominent examples of algae include:

 Recent developments in science and technology have enabled algae to be used as a source of fuel.
-Global demand for petroleum products and declining environmental health has prompted the use of eco-friendly alternatives such as algal biofuel.
+Global demand for petroleum products and declining environmental health have prompted the use of eco-friendly alternatives such as algal biofuel.
 Hence, algae fuel is an increasingly viable alternative to traditional fossil fuels.
 It is used to produce everything from “green” diesel to “green” jet fuel.
-It is similar to the other biofuels made from corn and sugar-cane.
+It is similar to the other biofuels made from corn and sugar cane.